 - simple sports games

-For business owners wanting to digitally connect with consumers, it is important to understand just how powerful one’s voice can be.
-For instance, if you publish content online, you will reach a predictable number of people, and SEO analytic software can estimate the time people will spend on your website and the amount of conversions you will likely receive.
+For business owners to digitally connect with consumers, it is important to understand just how powerful one’s voice can be.
+For instance, if you publish content online, you will reach a predictable number of people.
+SEO analytic software can estimate the time people will spend on your website and the number of conversions you will likely receive.

-However, business owners who engage customers via podcasts, videos, and tutorials are able to engage a larger segment of the market because of how well their personalities and messages connect with listeners.
+However, business owners who engage customers via podcasts, videos, and tutorials can engage a larger market segment because of how well their personalities and messages connect with listeners.

 8. The power of cubicles

-Small companies are now learning that employees can create niche websites and YouTube channels that connect with specific segments of the market.
+Small companies are now learning that employees can create niche websites and YouTube channels that connect with specific market segments.
 Basically, these channels allow a company to crowdsource marketing by having current employees reach out to customers from their cubicles.

 In fact, within any department, the interests of employees often overlap with a company’s products, allowing niche channels to serve as reality marketing.
-In addition to tapping into the interests and connections of employees, companies are able to be viewed as more personable in that employees–regular people–are the face of the company rather than paid actors.
+In addition to tapping into the interests and connections of employees, companies can be viewed as more personable in that employees–regular people–are the face of the company rather than paid actors.

 9. Instant messaging

 One of the best ways to reach customers is via messaging.
-Messaging is effective because of its ability to immediately serve someone’s need for connection and assistance.
+Messaging is effective because of its ability to serve someone’s need for connection and assistance immediately.
 Additionally, messaging is brief and non-intrusive.

 Of course, messaging can be done between phones, but it is just as popular and effective between social sites.
 Customers that receive instant messages via Twitter or Facebook, for example, are likely to follow up on calls to action.